On Borel subalgebras of quantum groups: The structure of the graded algebra of a right coideal subalgebra

-In contrast, for a right coideal subalgebra in the positive part $U^0S(U^+)$ the graded right coideal subalgebra has the same degrees, i.e. by choice of our grading the leading terms of the character-shifted $\bar{E}_\alpha$ are simply the $E_\alpha$ themselves.
+In contrast, for a right coideal subalgebra in the positive part $U^0S(U^+)$, the graded right coideal subalgebra has the same degrees, i.e. by choice of our grading the leading terms of the character shifted $E_\alpha^\phi$ are simply the $E_\alpha$ themselves.

 The two statements can be easily combined: